How to Compare Two Excel Sheets to Find Missing Data (7 Methods)

 Using IF Function to Compare Two Excel Sheets to Find Missing Data

-• Then, drag the Fill Handle icon to your right to copy the formula up to cell C5.
+• Drag the Fill Handle icon to the right to copy the formula up to cell C5.

-• After that, select the range of cells B5:C5 and drag the Fill Handle icon to copy the formula up to cell C14.
+• Select the range of cells B5:C5 and drag the Fill Handle icon to copy the formula up to cell C14.

 Using IF Function to Compare Two Excel Sheets to Find Missing Data